jgm/pandoc-citeproc/man/pandoc-citeproc.1.md

     If the file is not found relative to the working directory, pandoc-citeproc will look in the `$HOME/.csl` directory (or `C:\Users\USERNAME\AppData\Roaming\csl` in Windows 7).
-If this is left off, pandoc-citeproc will look for `$HOME/.csl/chicago-author-date.csl`,
+If this is left off, pandoc-citeproc will look for `$HOME/.pandoc/default.csl`,
-    and if this is not present, it will use its own version of `chicago-author-date.csl`.
+    and if this is not present, it will use `chicago-author-date.csl`, looking first in `$HOME/.csl` and
+    then in its own data files.

 `link-citations`
 :   If this has a true value, citations in author-date and numerical